Allen5288/AWS-Collections/00 - AsyncUserRegisterApi/AWS-SETUP.md

   ...
 ```

-Update your `.env` file with these URLs and run tests:
+Update your TEST file with these URLs and run tests:
 ```bash
 npm test
 ```